gact/gactutil/README.md

 ## Installation

-To install this package, navigate to the package root and input the command:
+To install this package, navigate to the package root directory and input the command:

 ```
 python setup.py install